fabricio-suarte/planets-api/README.md

 /.../planets-api/source$ ./gradlew run

-You should se something like this:
+You should see something like this:
 ```
 > Task :run
 [main] INFO org.eclipse.jetty.util.log - Logging initialized @422ms to org.eclipse.jetty.util.log.Slf4jLog